The Benefice of

 Do feel welcome and at home in the church.
 The churches are open during the day, so you can come in and spend some time there.
 You will be welcome at services on Sundays, and people will like to get to know you.

-Don't make arrangements for the service without letting the vicar know.
+Don't make arrangements for the service without letting the Rector know.
 That includes arrangements that you might not think of as part of the service, like photographs or even confetti (bio-degradable please).

 If you are thinking of getting married and you would like the wedding service to be held in one of these churches, you will find some useful information below.